finos/vuu/vuu-book/src/getting_started/developing.md

 8) change directory into ./vuu-ui/packages/app-vuu-example
 9) type> ```yarn build```

-If you want to host the javascript in yarn also (not required)
+If you want to host the javascript in yarn also (not required):

 10) run the sample application (in Yarn, not required )
 11) type> ```yarn start```